 This residency marked Aar Maanta’s first return to The Cedar since his memorable performance in January 2012.

 Monday, April 6th 2015

-On Monday, April 6, Aar Maanta kicked off his residency week as the featured panelist in a discussion about the impact of radicalization and change of culture on Somali music.
+On Monday, April 6, Aar Maanta kicked off his residency week as the featured panelist in a discussion about the change of culture on Somali music.
 Other panelists included Bob Stacke – Midnimo Music Coordinator and Professor and Music Department Chair Emeritus at Augsburg College, Community Organizer and Cedar Board Member Abdirizak Bihi, and Spoken Word Artist Asma Farah.
 The panel was moderated by the Director of Augsburg College’s Pan-Afrikan Student Services, Mohamed Sallam.

 Mini-Performance at Only Every Monday (sponsored by KFAI)

 Aar Maanta and his bandmates played a stripped down performance at The Nicollet Cafe as part of their Midnimo residency.

 Midnimo Workshop with Aar Maanta (sponsored by West Bank College Bound)

 Aar Maanta hosted a workshop sponsored by West Bank College Bound and Interfaith Scholars at Common Tables.
 This workshop helped participants craft compelling original songs using traditional and contemporary music and storytelling practices with Aar Maanta.
 The workshop was followed by an open mic so workshop participants and other attendees get to share their pieces.

 Mini-Performance + Discussion: “Health and Healing Through the Arts” Augsburg Nursing Department with faculty member Katie Clark and People’s Center Health Services